-3.4 Washington Department of Fish and Wildlife
+Washington State Department of Fish and Wildlife

 The Cooperative Agreement between Tacoma Water and the Washington Department of Fish and Wildlife (WDFW) has been a successful tool for controlling deer and elk hunt activities in the Green River Watershed.
 This agreement outlines procedures and requirements for the annual special permit hunt in Game Management Unit (GMU) 485.
-GMU 485 includes most of the Green River Watershed lands extending from the western boundary at the intake facilities to the old townsite of Lester.
-The boundary of GMU 485 is shown in Figure 3-1.
-GMU 485 is reposted yearly.
+GMU 485 includes most of the Green River Watershed lands extending from the western boundary at the intake facilities to the old town site of Lester.
+WDFW is currently adjusting the GMU 485 boundary to improve watershed security.
+Figure 3-1 depicts the current and anticipated GMU 485 boundaries.
+GMU 485 boundaries are reposted yearly.

-It is believed that the agreement and associated procedures have significantly reduced huntrelated trespass and associated problems that occurred in the past.
-The limited number of permits and short hunting season minimize the potential impact of hunting activities on water quality and allow for a quality hunt appreciated by hunters.
+It is believed that the agreement and associated procedures have significantly reduced hunt-related trespass and associated problems that occurred in the past.
+The limited number of permits and short hunting season minimize the potential impact of hunting activities on water quality while allowing for a quality hunt appreciated by hunters.

-3.5 US Army Corps of Engineers
+U.S. Army Corps of Engineers

 USACE operates the Howard Hanson Dam upstream of the Tacoma Water intake.
-Tacoma Water and USACE currently have a PCA that outlines the relationship between Tacoma Water and USACE during construction of the Additional Water Storage Project.
+Tacoma Water and USACE currently have a Project Cooperation Agreement (PCA) that outlines the relationship between Tacoma Water and USACE during construction of the AWSP (Phase 1).
 The PCA focuses on defining the scope of project modifications and documenting the cost share agreement for the project.
-A summary of the PCA is included in Appendix A.
+A summary of the PCA is included in Appendix E.